Key Issues Moving Through the MAGA-hijacked Courts

 -

-The Supreme Court will hear a challenge to Tennessee’s ban on gender-affirming medical treatment for transgender minors.
-The ultimate decision, expected by July 2025, could hold that the Equal Protection Clause does not prevent states from passing laws discriminating against transgender kids and adults.
+The Supreme Court heard oral arguments in a challenge to Tennessee’s ban on gender-affirming medical treatment for transgender minors.
+The ultimate decision could hold that the Equal Protection Clause does not prevent states from passing laws discriminating against transgender kids and adults.

 -